Is Hyperinflation Coming? Lessons From the German Hyperinflation of 1921-1923

 Germany Loses the Ruhr

 Inflation's impacts were viewed quite unevenly throughout German society.
-The inflation benefited those whose assets were in real wealth, such as land or industrial facilities, as it boosted the value of their holdings and eliminated their debts.
-As usual, the middle class was suffering the most.
+It benefited those whose assets were real wealth, such as land or industrial facilities, by boosting the value of their holdings and eliminating their debts.
+As usual, the middle class suffered the most.

-Germany sought to halt all monetary reparations payments for the following 30 months in July 1922.
+In July 1922, Germany sought to halt all monetary reparations payments for the following 30 months.
 The French maintained that the Germans had made no meaningful attempt to pay their obligations and that, as a result, such a moratorium would only be acceptable to them if it was accompanied by reasonable assurances, even though the British were ready to concede at least some of this.

-The purpose of obtaining money that could be used to pay for reparations meant that the creditors had to seize control of numerous western German mines, factories, and woods.
-They also had to seize control of German customs.
-As a result, the Reparations Commission decided in January 1923 by a vote of 3 to 1 (Britain voting against France, Belgium, and Italy).
+The creditors had to seize control of numerous western German mines, factories, woods, and customs to obtain money to pay reparations.
+As a result, the Reparations Commission decided in January 1923 by a vote of 3 to 1 (Britain voted against France, Belgium, and Italy).
 Two days later, the Ruhr was taken over by the armed forces of the three countries.

 The German economy greatly depended on this region.
 It produced 80% of the country's coal, iron, and steel, generating 70% of its freight traffic with only 10% of the population.
 Germany replied by calling a local general strike, stopping all reparations payments, and implementing a passive resistance strategy.
 To fund the strikes, extra paper money had to be manufactured.

-The region's output was reduced to one-third of its capacity by 1923.
+By 1923, the region's output had been reduced to one-third of its capacity.
 By December 1923, the value of the German mark had nearly doubled, from 80,000 to the pound in January 1923 to 20 billion.

-Another important factor to remember is that the collapse of Germany's currency was sealed by the reduction in Germany's productive capacity, which was maintained with even more money printing.
+Another important factor to remember is that the collapse of Germany's currency was sealed by the reduction in its productive capacity, which was maintained by printing even more money.

 Resolution